 Seed pods mature within 4–5 weeks after the flower has been pollinated (Figure 4).
 Pick the pods as soon as they turn yellow and split open.
 Remove the black, papery seeds from the pod and plant them in pots or flats containing a well-drained medium such as vermiculite or coarse sand mixed with peat.
 Cover the seeds lightly with additional medium.
 Keep the newly-planted seeds in partial shade until they germinate.
 Then gradually increase the amount of light they receive until they are in full sun.
 Fertilize with a half-strength liquid fertilizer solution every other week.
 Seedlings are ready for planting in the garden after one year.

 The best time to propagate amaryllis from cuttage (sometimes called "twin scale cuttage") is from July to November, after the bulbs have flowered and grown for several months.
 Bulbs cut earlier do not propagate as well.
-Amaryllis are "true bulbs" similar to onions and have thick, fleshy bulb scales attached to a basal plate at the bottom of the bulb.
-Cut the bulbs vertically into four or more sections, making sure that each piece has at least two scales attached to a portion of the basal plate.
+Amaryllis is a "true bulb" similar to an onion and has thick, fleshy bulb scales attached to a basal plate at the bottom of the bulb.
+Cut the bulb vertically into four or more sections, making sure that each piece has at least two scales attached to a portion of the basal plate.
 The larger the piece, the faster it will produce a flowering plant.
-Apply a fungicide dust to the wedges to retard disease, and plant them basal plate down so that 1/3 of the piece is covered by a moist, well-drained medium such as vermiculite or a mixture of peat and sand.
+Plant them basal plate down so that 1/3 of the piece is covered by a moist, well-drained medium such as vermiculite or a mixture of peat and sand.
 Keep warm, moist, and shaded.
 Small bulblets will begin to form between the scales of cut pieces in about 4–8 weeks, and leaves will begin to sprout soon after.
 Transplant into small pots when one to two leaves have formed.
 Plants will bloom within 2–3 years in Florida.

 Failure to Flower